-We have audited the financial statements of Northern Ireland Water Alpha Limited ('the Company') for the year ended 31 March 2021 set out on pages 10 to 26, which comprise the profit and loss account and other comprehensive income, balance sheet, statement of changes in equity and related notes, including the summary of significant accounting policies set out in note 1.
+We have audited the financial statements of Northern Ireland Water Alpha Limited ('the Company') for the year ended 31 March 2023 set out in pages 10-26 which comprise the profit and loss account and other comprehensive income, balance sheet, statement of changes in equity and related notes, including the summary of significant accounting policies set out in note 1.
 The financial reporting framework that has been applied in their preparation is UK Law and FRS 101 Reduced Disclosure Framework.